Dave Chappelle: 1990–2002: Early career and breakthrough

 Chappelle attracted the attention of television network executives and developed numerous pilots but none were picked up for development into a series.
 In 1995, he made a guest appearance on an episode of ABC's popular sitcom Home Improvement.
 The storyline had Chappelle and real-life friend and comedian Jim Breuer ask Tim Taylor for advice on their girlfriends.
 The characters' single outing in the episode proved so popular that ABC decided to give them their own spin-off sitcom titled Buddies.
 However, after taping a pilot episode, Breuer was fired and replaced with actor Christopher Gartin.
 Buddies premiered in March 1996 to disappointing ratings and the show was canceled after only five episodes out of 13 that had been produced.

 After the failure of Buddies, Chappelle starred in another pilot.
 According to Chappelle, the network was uncomfortable with the African-American cast and wanted white actors added.
 Chappelle resisted and subsequently accused the network of racism.
 Shortly afterward Chappelle's father died and, after returning to Ohio, he considered leaving the entertainment business.

 He later appeared as a stand-up insult comic who targets patrons of a nightclub in the 1996 comedy The Nutty Professor starring Eddie Murphy, one of his major comedic influences.
 He had a minor role in 1997's Con Air.
 At the beginning of 1998, he did a stand-up performance for HBO Comedy Half-Hour.
 That same year, he appeared in "Pilots and Pens Lost", an episode of The Larry Sanders Show's sixth season, in which he and the executives of the show's unnamed television network satirize the treatment that scriptwriters and show creators were subjected to, as well as the executives' knee-jerk tendencies toward racial stereotypes.

 He and Neal Brennan co-wrote the 1998 cult stoner film Half Baked, Chappelle's first starring role, about a group of marijuana-smoking friends trying to get their other friend out of jail.
 It made money at the box office and remains a classic "stoner" film, a genre that includes the Cheech & Chong films as well as more recent fare like Judd Apatow's Pineapple Express.
 In December 1998, Chappelle appeared as Tom Hanks' character's friend and confidant in You've Got Mail.
 In 1999, he appeared in the Martin Lawrence film Blue Streak.

 In 2000, Chappelle recorded his first hour-long HBO special, Dave Chappelle: Killin' Them Softly, in Washington, D.C.
 He also starred alongside Norm Macdonald in the 2000 comedy film Screwed.
 He followed this with an appearance as "Conspiracy Brother" in the 2002 racial satire Undercover Brother.
+During the early 2000s, Chappelle was a member of the Spitkicker artist collective, along with many hip-hop artists like De La Soul and Talib Kweli.